Pakistanka/TravelClub/README.md

 # TravelClub

-That's a landing page for travelClub.
+That's a landing page for a travel club.
+You can see it at https://pakistanka.github.io/TravelClub/

 ## Installation